readertowriter/readertowriter.github.io/_drafts/Quotes.md

 Of course, I live more than one life all the time anyway.
 Don't we all who read books?" - Mary Oliver

-"It is in fact much easier for us to send machines, cameras...even people, ten million miles out into space than it is to send anything, let alone anyone, ten miles under foot.
-Going out is always easy, you just set off and go.
-Going in is never easy, and going deep is quite another matter." - Ursula K. Le Guin

 "Our lives are fittered away by detail...
 Simplicity, simplicity, simplicity!" - Henry David Thoreau (Walden)